Ewan-James-Donovan/image/README.md

 ```
 npm i svgcanvas
 ```
-### Vanilla JavaScript

 ### React Typescript
 1. Within your editor, open the react component you wish to create a new canvas inside.
-2. Import SVGCanvas into this component:
+2. Import SVGCanvas into the component:
 ```typescript
 import "SVGCanvas" from "svgcanvas";
 ```
-3. Inspect the JSX returned by your component's render function and add a unique css ID to the element you wish to use as a container for your canvas:
+3. Inspect / create the JSX returned by your component's render function and add a unique css ID to the element you wish to use as a container for your canvas:
 ```typescript
 render() {
     return (